sirrahd/resume/resume.txt

 Skills
 ------
 *	**Solving problems**
 	is my passion.
-I seek out opportunities to identify and solve problems, from physics to project management.
+I seek out opportunities to use my analytical skills in all aspects of life.

 *	**Diverse background**
 	in software engineering, management, physics, and languages helps